 What you need to know about Superloop wireless broadband plans

 Superloop (previously NuSkope) does things a little differently to other Internet providers.
-Instead of relying on underground cables to deliver broadband to its customers across Adelaide, the telco has built its own large-scale wireless network capable of beaming high-speed broadband to areas of the city it previously couldn’t reach.
+Along with its regular broadband plans, the telco has built its own large-scale wireless network across Adelaide capable of beaming high-speed broadband to areas of the city it previously couldn’t reach.

 Exclusive to Adelaide and select regions of South Australia, Superloop's Fixed Wireless Broadband plans provide a dedicated Internet service with no need for an existing phone line.
 Instead, you'll need to have line-of-sight from your house to one of Superloop's transmission towers in order for Superloop to install the required wireless antenna on your property.

 Because Superloop's network does away with underground cables, you won't be able to bundle in any phone services with its fixed wireless broadband plans.
 On the upside, Superloop gives you plenty of choice when it comes to contract length, with all its plans available on month-to-month, 12-month and 24-month contracts.

 What are the different Superloop wireless broadband plans?